kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/linearity/readme.md

 So, linear things are predictable, while non-linear things can be more tricky to predict.
 It can be said that _linearity makes things predictable_.

 That was for breaking the ice.
-Now, suppose we have a function that takes a number _x_, multiplies it by 5: $f(x)=5x$ Now consider the following cases:
+Now, suppose we have a function that takes a number _x_ and just multiplies it by 5: $f(x)=5x$ Now consider the following cases:
 ```math
 1: x=3 => f(3) = 15
 ```